smarr/gil-sem-demos/blog/python-gil.md

 Running this on multiple threads will allow us to observe an inconsistent number of `usage` counts.
 They should be all the same, but they are not.
-Arguably, it's not clear whether they atomicity issue is from the `request_id` or the `usage` counts, but the underlying issue is the same in both cases.
+Arguably, it's not clear whether the observed atomicity issue is from the `request_id` or the `usage` counts, but the underlying issue is the same in both cases.
 For the full example see [999_example_bug.py](https://github.com/smarr/gil-sem-demos/blob/main/999_example_bug.py).